UNM-CARC/QuickBytes/Metabarcoding.md

 ### install ###
-We will create a conda environment called qiime2-2021.4.
+We will create a conda environment called qiime2-2021.4 on the Wheeler cluster.
 ```
    # load miniconda
    module load miniconda3-4.7.12.1-gcc-4.8.5-lmtvtik